 If your benefits are 100 percent wage-replacement, then they will end once you are able to earn your full wage from before the injury.
 This means if you are completely recovered and you got your old job back then the benefits end.
 But if you are unable to work a full day or you were transferred to less strenuous (and less pay) work, then your benefits should continue.
 In this situation, your benefits will be reduced but not eliminated.

 Another reason for workers’ compensation benefits is to pay medical bills.
 Just because you can return to work, does not mean that you are fully healed from the injury.
 You may need therapies and doctor visits months after you return to work.
 If the insurance company stops payments, then you may want to speak with an attorney to clarify the situation.

-Workers' compensation is a complicated area of law with strict document requirements and deadlines.
+Workers’ compensation is a complicated area of law with strict document requirements and deadlines.
 If you miss one of those deadlines, it is possible your claim could be denied.
-Don't risk your benefits to a company representative.
+Don’t risk your benefits to a company representative.
 Make sure you have your own counsel to ensure that your rights are properly represented.
-An attorney allows you to let go of managing your claim and lets you focus on what is truly important; your family and your health.
+The Los Angeles wrongful termination attorney allows you to let go of managing your claim and lets you focus on what is truly important; your family and your health.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.

 To learn more, contact our Westlake Village or Los Angeles law office today and schedule an initial consultation to discuss your case.